Maison entiÚre·HÎte particulier

 South Mission

 At the most southern township, you will find the end of the Beach Bus service and also the start of the stunning Kennedy Walking Trail, which explores beach and forest until the sandy stretch of paradise is finally interrupted by the Hull River.
-South Mission Beach is the closest land point to Dunk Island and is the departure point for the Coral Sea Kayaking adventures.
+South Mission Beach is the closest land point to Dunk Island.

 Blessed with an abundance of nature, there is much to see and do in Mission Beach.
 The closest mainland point to the Great Barrier Reef means that travel times are shorter and with only two reef boats, your experience of this amazing natural wonder is shared by only a select few.
 Just offshore are many deserted islands to sail or sea-kayak to and explore, most of which are protected National Parks.

 As there is no public transport in Mission Beach apart from a taxi, it is strongly advised that you have your own transport.
-It is possible to arrive by either Greyhound or Premier coaches and then catch the local taxi to the Beach Cottage
+It is possible to arrive by either Greyhound or Premier coaches and then catch the local taxi to Fridays at Three.

 Car-parking is available underneath the house but for small or medium size cars only.
-If you have a full size car, SUV or 4WD then park it on the street in front of the cottage.
+If you have a full size car, large SUV or 4WD then park it on the street in front of the cottage (I have a Nissan X-Trail - this fits underneath).
+If you have a boat, there is plenty of room to park this and your vehicle on the street in front.

 Services et équipements